Energy islands of Denmark: Procurement

 The Danish Energy Agency has said that further work will focus on a flexible island concept that combines a fixed reclaimed island with movable modular platforms, while leaving room to innovate on the island after it has been built.
 Under this model, the fixed island could feature a harbour, equipment for transmission of electricity, and areas for operations and accommodation, while facilities for Power-to-X might be placed on adjacent platforms.

-The agency expects the tender to be launched in the spring of 2023.
+In June 2023, the Danish Ministry of Climate, Energy and Utilities postponed the tender until later in 2023 in order to analyze more options, citing the cost of the concept as envisioned at the time.

+In 2024 the project was further delayed, with Belgium exiting the project and Germany declaring intent to join it.
+The estimated cost at this stage is $30 billion with estimated completion date of 2036.

 International partnerships

 Since December 2020, the governments of the Netherlands, Germany, Belgium and Luxembourg have all entered agreements with the government of Denmark to increase cooperation with respect to the expansion of offshore wind energy, including potentially the energy island in the North Sea.

 In February 2021, Belgian transmission system operator Elia and Energinet announced that they had signed an agreement to assess the feasibility of a hybrid interconnector between Belgium and Denmark via the North Sea island by the end of 2021.
 The preliminary assessment found that the project would be technologically challenging, but feasible.
 In November 2021, Belgian Minister of Energy Tinne Van der Straeten and Danish Minister for Climate, Energy and Utilities Dan Jørgensen signed a memorandum of agreement to establish a connection between Belgium and Denmark via the Danish energy island in the North Sea.
 Elia and Energinet also signed an agreement to cooperate on the development of the project.
 The interconnector would be named TritonLink and would cover a distance of more than 600 km between the two countries.